Ficus pumila – Creeping Fig

 Share this product

-About Ficus pumila – Creeping Fig
+About Your New Ficus pumila – Creeping Fig

 Ficus pumila, commonly known as Creeping Fig, is an evergreen climbing and creeping plant with a dense, spreading habit.
 It produces small, heart-shaped leaves held tightly along fine, clinging stems that attach readily to vertical surfaces.
 Juvenile foliage is compact and uniform, forming a close, textured cover when established.